meetbryce/unify/README.md

 and only live the lifetime a session.

-Creating a variable as the result of a select statement is equivalent to creating a _materialized_ view - the query is evaulated immediate and the results are stored as the present and future value of the variable.
+Creating a variable as the result of a select statement is equivalent to creating a _materialized_ view - the query is evaulated immediately and the results are stored as the present and future value of the variable.
 To create a variable which executes the query each time it is used you should just create a normal `view` using `create view`.